 These headphones have quite a bit of latency which will be noticeable when watching videos.
 It's a bit more than typical Bluetooth headphones and will not be ideal for latency-sensitive use cases.

 The Sony WI-SP500 are somewhat decent mixed-usage headphones and an above-average sports headset, although they are not as stable as most of the sports-oriented headsets we've tested.
 They have an earbud design that's comfortable to wear but does not come with many tip sizes or stability fins which makes them a bit of a hassle to wear when running and working out since they will often slip out of your ears.
 They also have a poorly balanced sound that lacks a lot of bass, mostly due to their slightly awkward fit and poor seal they create within your ears.
 On the upside, they are fairly well built, and the slightly open design of the earbuds allows outdoor runners to monitor their surroundings for traffic.
 Unfortunately, they are not the best headphones for sports, especially when compared to some of the models below.
+See our recommendations for the best earbuds for bass and the best budget earbuds.

 The JBL Endurance Sprint are a much more versatile sports headphone than the Sony WI-SP500.
 The JBL have a better isolating fit that will block more ambient noise in loud environments.
 They have stable ear hooks and a better, more durable and water-resistant design than the SP500.
 The JBL also last longer on a single charge and sound much better although they may not get very loud.
 On the other hand, the Sonys are bit more comfortable than the JBL.
 They also have NFC pairing which makes them easy to connect to mobile devices.